The Swedish Ghost Rockets

-At the height of the phenomenon, the United States sent two high ranking officers — Air Force General Jimmy Doolittle and Army General David Sarnoff — to Stockholm to see what they could find out.
+At the height of the phenomenon, the United States sent two men — retired Army Air Force General Jimmy Doolittle (an oil executive) and reserve Signal Corps General David Sarnoff (a telecommunications executive) — to Stockholm to see what they could find out.
 Whatever they were, the ghost rockets were being taken very seriously.

 Perhaps the most often cited conventional explanation for the ghost rocket phenomenon has been test firings of Soviet missiles developed from captured German V-2 rockets.
 The timing is perfect; in mid 1946, the Soviets did have an active program developing the missiles.
 It was headquartered at Mittelwerk near Nordhausen in Germany, which had been the Nazis' primary V-2 factory, and was hard at work reproducing them from leftover German parts as fast as they could.
 Test launches from there would likely have headed north toward the North Sea, to pass over Oslo, on what's basically the exact path that modern accounts claim the ghost rockets took.